-By Donald Drexler member of the Finger Lakes Chapter
+By Donald Drexler, Finger Lakes Chapter

 It all started in early November 1981 when I was driving down the West Lake Road on Conesus Lake in New York.
-Sitting on a cradle with a for sale sign, was a 17′ Century Resorter needing a lot of work.
+Sitting on a cradle with a for sale sign, was a 17-foot Century Resorter needing a lot of work.
 There was no question the style was extravagant, the cutwater, bowplate, referred to also as the “Clipper Bow” caught my attention, I fell in love with it.
-This boat some day it would be promising.
+This boat some day would be promising.
 The forward cockpit was attractive and very impressive.
-I knew blazing speed, directional tracking and detailing were clearly the characteristics of a Century boat.
+I knew blazing speed, directional tracking, and detailing were clearly the characteristics of a Century boat.
 Luxurious upholstery, smart styling, innovative features and choice of African mahogany were the consistent hallmarks of a Century boat.
 I purchased it.

 In the summer of 2013 my son kick started me into restoring my boat that had been in storage for 28 years.
 We needed to do research and my son Michael did an excellent job.
 My wife Philomena was somewhat quiet about this venture, but approved it.
 Reviewing those specializing in restoration of antique and classic boats, it was not easy to determine who would do the best work restoring everything to original.
 Everything had to be considered; part availability, cost, workmanship quality, time and delivery.